cj-mills/christianjmills/_posts/2020-10-25-Barracuda-PoseNet-Tutorial-1.md

 ## Create a New Project

 First, we need to create a new Unity project.
-Since the PoseNet model only estimates 2D poses, we'll select the 2D template.
+We'll select the 2D template since the PoseNet model only estimates 2D poses.

 ![create_project](\images\barracuda-posenet-tutorial\create_project.PNG)